top of page

 The adjective 'fallow' has an etymology that can be traced back to Old English.
 It is derived from the Old English word 'fealu,' which means 'pale yellow' or 'pale brown.'
 Over time, this term evolved to refer to land that has been left uncultivated or unplanted for a period of time, typically a growing season or more.
 The connection between the color and the land lies in the idea that fallow land, when left unused, would often take on a pale or faded appearance compared to cultivated fields.
 This evolution of meaning occurred during the Middle English period, and 'fallow' has since been used to describe land that is intentionally left barren for a time to allow it to recover and regenerate.
 The etymology of 'fallow' thus highlights its historical association with the color of unused land and its agricultural connotations.

-Quiz: Find the meaning of the adjective fallow:
+Find the correct meaning of the adjective fallow:

 Try Again!